amyspark-ng/amy-dumb-cmd-thingies/README.md

 Hi, you're checking my first repository on GitHub, a dum collection of `cmd-based-programs` written in C++,

-The `rock paper scissors` one took me like 2 months which i was takin to learn coding because i kept doing some other things but yeah it's finished, feel free to try it ig.
+The `rock paper scissors` one took me like 2 months which i was takin to learn coding because i kept doing some other things but yeah it's finished, feel free to try it ig

 And the `signing-in-and-up` was a thing i did for learning, like generating txt files and reading from them, which even tho was painful, it was definetely worth it to open my gates to more knowledge and stuf idk